adamaaronson/random-python-scripts/README.md

 # python-scripts

-This is a repository where of random Python scripts I've made.
+This is a repository of random Python scripts I've made.

 ## WordList OneLook